infinum/JS-justTodoIt/README.md

 One specific Todo must have items of unique titles.

+#### Pagination

+Todo fetching results are paginated.
+To find out how many pages there are, check value of `X-TOTAL-COUNT` response header.
+If there are 12 Todos in the database, first page will return 5 results and the header will contain value `12.
+You can use this value together with request query parameters (current page and page size) to determine whether you can load next or previous page of results.

+#### Relations

+When fetching all or some specific Todo, you can send relation query param with a list of relations which should be loaded.
+Currently available values for relations are:

+- `items` - includes all Todo items in the response

 #### Partial updates

 When updating a specific Todo, you can make a PATCH call with JSON which contains only those values which you want to update.